yireo/Yireo_ExtensionChecker/README.md

     ./bin/magento yireo:extensionchecker:scan Yireo_Example

+## Deprecated dependencies
+Class dependencies (injected via the constructor) are inspected to see if they are deprecated, for the used Magento version.

+## Undeclared dependencies
+Class dependencies (injected via the constructor) are traced back to their corresponding module (or the framework or something else), which should be reflected upon in the `composer.json` file and the `module.xml` file.

-## Scanning for deprecated dependencies
+## @todo: Incorrect versioning for dependencies
-Because a Magento installation is required for running the ExtensionChecker, it is able to read the PHP code of a specific Magento module and see if its dependencies are valid.
-One thing that it does is open those dependencies using the Reflection API to see if the sources are deprecated.
-This works complete with the use of the ObjectManager.
+When loading dependencies in `composer.json`, semantic versioning should be used to identify the right release for your dependency (major, minor, patch).
+A wildcard `*` is definitely forbidden.

-## Scanning for hard-coded Proxies
+## @todo: Hard-coded Proxies
 A Proxy is a DI trick which should be configured in the `di.xml` file of a module and not be hard-coded in PHP.